Doxuno

 Effective: 25 April 2026

-Duration: twelve (12) months · Area: Republic of South Africa
+Restraint: twelve (12) months · Republic of South Africa

-This Non-Compete and Restraint of Trade Agreement ("Agreement") is entered into as of 25 April 2026 by and between Meridian Group (Pty) Ltd ("Employer") and Ayanda Dlamini ("Employee").
-This Agreement forms part of the Employee's conditions of employment commencing on 1 March 2022 and constitutes good and valuable consideration for the restraint obligations contained herein.
-The parties agree as follows:
+This Non-Compete and Restraint of Trade Agreement ("Agreement") is entered into as of 25 April 2026 by and between Meridian Group (Pty) Ltd (the "Employer") and Ayanda Dlamini (the "Employee").
+This Agreement forms part of the Employee's conditions of employment (which commenced on 1 March 2022) and constitutes good and valuable consideration for the restraint obligations contained herein.
+This Agreement is governed by the laws of the Republic of South Africa and the common-law principles established by the Supreme Court of Appeal in Magna Alloys and Research (SA) (Pty) Ltd v Ellis 1984 (4) SA 874 (A), as developed in subsequent jurisprudence including Basson v Chilwan 1993 (3) SA 742 (A), Reddy v Siemens Telecommunications (Pty) Ltd 2007 (2) SA 486 (SCA) and the recent Labour Appeal Court decisions in Backsports v Motlhanke (October 2025) and Lucchini v Mahabeer (December 2025).

 1.